carlislerainey/carlislerainey.github.io/teaching/pols-209/index.md

 **Dec 3**: Confidence Intervals for Slopes
 - read: notes on other confidence intervals
 - practice: problems in notes on other confidence intervals
-- lecture: confidence intervals for slopes
+- lecture: confidence intervals for slopes [[notes](https://www.dropbox.com/s/03768yqvgese6oi/notes-cis-slopes.pdf?dl=0)]

 **Dec 8**: Final Exam Review
 - due: assigned: [*Democracy and Development Assignment*](files/wa4.pdf)
 - read: notes on confidence intervals for slopes
 - practice: problems in notes on confidence intervals for slopes
+- note: you should e-mail me any particular practice problems that you'd like me to talk about in class

 **Dec 10**: No Class (reading day)
 - note: I'll hold my usual office hours today